 Add an Analytics widget to a dashboard

-The Analytics Service is the reporting platform for Visual Studio Team Services (VSTS).
+The Analytics Service is the reporting platform for Azure DevOps.
 Using Analytics, you and your team can gain new insights into the health and status of your work.
 Follow this short guide to get started in a few simple steps.

 In this topic we walk you through the steps for adding the Analytics-based Velocity widget to a dashboard.
 For a review of all Analytics-based widgets, see Widgets based on the Analytics Service

-- You will need to have a VSTS account and team project.
-If you don't have one, see Sign up for a free VSTS account.
+- You must have a project defined for an Azure DevOps Services organization.
+If you don't have one, see Sign up for free.

 - You will have to have defined several work items.
 See Plan and track work.

-- Click to Install the Analytics extension.
-You might need to log in with your VSTS account.
+- Choose to Install the Analytics extension.
+You might need to sign in with your Azure DevOps Services organization credentials.

-- Select a VSTS account where you would like to install this extension and confirm.
-Learn more about Installing extensions for VSTS.
+- Select the Azure DevOps Services organization where you would like to install this extension and confirm.
+Learn more about Install extensions.